 Sheltered Housing

-Most sheltered housing in Moray is owned by us or housing associations, and usually has one or two bedrooms, built as part of a complex.
+Most sheltered housing in Moray is owned by us or other housing associations, and usually has one or two bedrooms, built as part of a complex.
 It is normally suited to older people, but may be available to younger households in need of support.

 We currently have sheltered housing in: